Location: Gardiner, Montana

 • Serve on an integrated management team to address issues such as wilderness risk management, marketing, fundraising, and program quality.

-• Play a key role in the Institute’s risk management program, including sharing on-call responsibilities, remaining up-to-date in Wilderness First Responder and CPR certifications, and assisting in risk management and emergency response trainings.
+• Play a key role in the Institute’s risk management program including sharing on-call responsibilities, remaining current in Wilderness First Aid and CPR certifications, and providing risk management and emergency response trainings.

 • Other duties as assigned.

-• Advanced degree and/or equivalent experience in interpretation, environmental education, outdoor education, or a closely related field.
+• Bachelor’s degree and/or equivalent experience in environmental education, hospitality, facilities management, or a closely related field.

-• Previous experience in staff supervision, including hiring, training, and evaluation, preferably in an experiential setting.
+• Previous experience supervising staff and volunteers in an experiential setting.

-• Demonstrated commitment to the educational mission of the Yellowstone Association.
+• Demonstrated commitment to the educational mission of YA.

 • Ability to work flexible hours, including evenings and weekends.